-Process Description Business planning As part of the annual strategic planning process, a review is undertaken of the nature (quality, dur currency and liquidity) of assets required to support the business plan and the expected liabilities.
-Investment decisions and asset allocation The Investment Portfolio Guidelines, Authorities and Monitoring Framework sets range deviation from the benchmark and is reviewed annually in conjunction with the Strategi ("SAA") process as outlined in C2 Market Risk, and which establishes a benchmark portfolio Guidelines, Authorities and Monitoring Framework sets range deviation from the benchmark and is reviewed annually in conjunction with the Strategi ("SAA") process as outlined in C2 Market Risk, and which establishes a benchmark portfolio Guidelines, Authorities and Monitoring Framework sets range deviation from the benchmark and is reviewed annually in conjunction with the Strategi ("SAA") process as outlined in C2 Market Risk, and which establishes a benchmark portfolio Guidelines, Authorities and Monitoring Framework sets range deviation from the benchmark and is reviewed annually in conjunction with the Strategi ("SAA") process as outlined in C2 Market Risk, and which establishes a benchmark portfolio Guidelines, Authorities and Monitoring Framework sets range deviation from the benchmark and is reviewed annually in conjunction with the Strategic ("SAA") process as outlined in C2 Market Risk, and which establishes a benchmark portfolio Guidelines, Authorities and Monitoring Framework sets range deviation from the benchmark and its process and the set of the set ERM risk assessment and processes The risk assessment processes assists in identifying if there are any changes to ALM risks from those that had been identified in the previous risk assessment.
+Process Description Business planning As part of the annual strategic planning process, a review is undertaken of the nature (quality, duration, currency and liquidity) of assets required to support the business plan and the expected liabilities.
+Investment decisions and asset allocation The Investment Portfolio Guidelines, Authorities and Monitoring Framework sets ranges for deviation from the benchmark and is reviewed annually in conjunction with the Strategic Asset allocation ("SAA") process as outlined in C2 Market Risk, and which establishes a benchmar portfolio for the Company.
+ERM risk assessment and processes The risk assessment processes assists in identifying if there are any changes to ALM risks from those that had been identified in the previous risk assessment.